 The Midland Metro tram in Birmingham City Centre

-This is a smartcard that you can only buy outside London, and enables you to pay as you go on most London public transport such as the tube, buses, Docklands Light Railway etc. The daily amount you pay for travel in Zones 1 and 2 is capped at £6.60, whereas a Travelcard for the same zones will cost you £12.30.
-The card costs £3 plus postage, and can be topped up with the amount of your choosing from £10-£50.
+This is a smartcard that you can only buy outside London, and enables you to pay as you go on most London public transport such as the tube, buses, Docklands Light Railway and even the Thames Clippers.
+The daily amount you pay for travel is capped.
+The card costs £5 plus postage, and can be topped up with the amount of your choosing from £10-£50.
 Transport for London suggests £15 for a two day trip.

 Most tube stations can add an accompanying child to your Visitor Oystercard.
 Anyone under 11 travels free, and the child fare applies to 11-15 year olds.

 You can top up your card where needed at tube and rail stations, plus some shops.
 Remaining balances can be retained until your next visit, or else returned to you in cash (under £10) at tube stations or by returning the card to a visitor centre or Transport for London

 You can find out more about Visitor Oystercards here.

 You don’t have to buy an Oystercard.
 If you have a contactless bank card, you can use this on the tube and buses.
 Just tap in and out on the tube, and in only on the bus, and you’re sorted.
 We’ve been using this for several years now, and have found the tapping totally reliable.
 When you tap in and out, your daily spend is capped to the maximum for a Travelcard over the time period you’ve used the services.
 If you don’t use all the Travelcard value, then you pay less, and you won’t ever pay more than the Travelcard cost.

 Insider Tip: And if you’re taking the bus, try routes 11 and 453 for many of the top tourist attractions.

 A Local’s Guide to Affordable Travel in Britain